conduitl/csv_lesson/README.md

 1. The `else` block executes when the `if` statement isn't met, in this case where the `index` does not equal `0`.

-2. Inside the else, we split the rows apart.
-Our `readFileSync` gives us each file as one big chunk of text.
+2. Inside the else, we split the rows of the csv file apart.
+Our `readFileSync` gives us the file contents as one big chunk of text.
 The comma separated values (csv) format separates rows with a `\r\n` designation. `\r` is for carriage return and `\n` is for new line.
 Individual cells within each row are separated with commas.
 The `.split('\r\n`) function call returns to use an array of rows.

 3. We take the array of rows and peal off the first one using `shift()`.